 Authentic grits, full of corn flavor, are ground between stones the old fashioned way to leave bits and pieces of the outer “germ” layer intact.
 The simple truth is that true stone-ground grits taste nothing like the run-of-the-mill kind you find on most supermarket shelves.
 South Carolina is famous for ‘em.
-They take longer to cook, but well worth the wait.–Emeril Lagasse
+They take longer to cook, as in these cheese grits, but are well worth the wait.–Emeril Lagasse

-If you’re not tucking into these grits for breakfast, consider making them as an unspeakably inspired–and quite essential–companion for Smothered Shrimp and Andouille over Stone Ground Grits.
-You won’t regret it, that we can promise.
+Not tucking into these cheese grits for breakfast? consider making them as an unspeakably inspired–and quite essential–companion for Smothered Shrimp and Andouille over Stone Ground Grits.
+You won’t regret it.
+The consummate side, that we can promise.

 Creamy Stone Ground Cheese Grits Recipe